joonty/memegen/README.md

 ### Configuration

 Go to the system configuration page (Manage Jenkins -> Configure System), and scroll down to "Global Meme Settings".
-A [memegenerator.net] username and password is required, but signing up is free.
-These are the only essential configuration options, and the rest are for configuring possible meme images - see below under the heading "Meme configuration".
+There's already a default meme for a successful build and a failed build, but you can change the image and text, and add multiple memes for each scenario which will be selected randomly.

 Finally, the meme generator needs to be enabled for each project that you want them.
 Go to a project configuration page, scroll down to "Meme generator" and tick the box.
 You will then see three options, which will determine when memes are created: